Gledswood Hills

 Gledswood Hills's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Gledswood Hills.
-AreaSearch's assessment found very low prevalence of common health conditions across all age groups.
+Mortality rates and chronic condition prevalence were very low across all age groups.

-The rate of private health cover is very high at approximately 56% of the total population (around 5,684 people), compared to 59.9% across Greater Sydney.
-Asthma and mental health issues were the most common medical conditions in the area, impacting 6.6 and 4.7% of residents respectively.
-A total of 81.5% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-Working-age residents are notably healthy with low chronic condition prevalence.
-The area has 6.2% of residents aged 65 and over (626 people), which is lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.
+Private health cover was found to be very high at approximately 56% of the total population (~6,025 people), compared to 59.9% across Greater Sydney.
+The most common medical conditions in the area were asthma and mental health issues, impacting 6.6 and 4.7% of residents respectively.
+81.5% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents had low chronic condition prevalence.
+The area has 6.0% of residents aged 65 and over (643 people), which is lower than the 15.5% in Greater Sydney.
+Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health